BMartin4659/dj-contract-app/EMAILJS_FIX_README.md

 If you're still experiencing issues:

 1. Check your browser console for additional error information
+2. Try using a different web browser to rule out CORS or caching issues
-2. Verify that your EmailJS account is active and not limited
+3. Make sure your EmailJS account is active and not hitting rate limits
-3. Make sure the template parameters match those expected by your template
+4. Ensure the template parameters match those expected by your template
-4. Test if the direct API call fallback works (already implemented in the code)
+5. Inspect network traffic in the browser dev tools to see the exact request/response

 ## Additional Resources

 For more detailed information about EmailJS integration, refer to:
-1. The EmailJS documentation at https://www.emailjs.com/docs/
+1. The EmailJS documentation at https://www.emailjs.com/docs/sdk/send/
 2. The `EMAILJS_SETUP.md` file in your project